Monday, February 19, 2018

 Who is the actor who played the Most Dangerous Man on TV?

-A TV fixture in the 1960s (with occasional movie roles), the roly-poly actor's jovial on-screen persona usually concealed deadly intent, which made him a popular guest star baddie on genre shows, often appearing as different villains in different seasons!
+A TV fixture in the 1960s (with occasional movie roles), the roly-poly actor's jovial on-screen persona usually concealed deadly intent, which made him a popular guest baddie on genre shows, often appearing as different villains in different seasons!

 Roger made three appearances as Harry Mudd, two on Classic Star Trek and one on the Animated series (becoming the only non-Enterprise crew character to do so more than twice)